Oh, Oh, Baby Boy!

 Is it any good?

-Debut author-illustrator Janine Macbeth's stunningly beautiful OH, OH, BABY BOY celebrates being a dad, being a boy, and the evolution of family life, where dads are now more involved than ever in the care, feeding, and cuddling of their little ones.
+This stunningly beautiful book celebrates being a dad, being a boy, and the evolution of family life, where dads are now more involved than ever in the care, feeding, and cuddling of little ones.
 This joyous view of a happy mixed-race family in a happy mixed-race world is both inspiring and reflective of many of our families and communities.
 Macbeth's evocative gouache paintings on grocery bags, with their bold black lines and emotive faces, help build the story.

 Families can talk about...